ilikejames/fakehost/packages/exchange/README.md

 2. `WsFakeHost` a W3C compliant websocket service for running in node.
 3. `SockJSFakeHost` a sockjs service as some clients require this.

-## Debug Logging
+### Debug Logging

-Debug logging can be enabled through the contructors, or via the environment variable:
+Debug logging can be enabled through the constructors, or via the environment variable:

 ```sh
 DEBUG=@fakehost/exchange